sudiptiwari/Pulchowk-Campus-Network-Design/README.md

-# Project Report On Design of Pulchowk Campus Autonomous System in Cisco Packet Tracer
+# Design of Pulchowk Campus Autonomous System in Cisco Packet Tracer

 ### TRIBHUVAN UNIVERSITY
 ### INSTITUTE OF ENGINEERING